 One more example of engaging scroll interactions by Anano Miminoshvili: the webpage is built around the big illustration which is moving up with scroll and activates another image layer inside.

 It’s only a small part of trends and creative experiments in graphic design shared by dribbblers in their shots day by day.
-However, one conclusion can be made for sure: Dribbble is becoming more and more artistic and hopefully, this trend will show us even more inspiration in the future.
+However, one conclusion can be made for sure: Dribbble is becoming more and more artistic, and hopefully, this trend will inspire us even more in the future.

-Would you like to add any trend that wasn’t mentioned in the list?
-Welcome to join the discussion in the comments.
+Would you like to add any trend not mentioned in the list?
+You are welcome to join the discussion in the comments.

 Check Ouch, the collection of free vector illustrations for UX